CyrilShch/ACML_lab1/README.md

 ## Prerequisites

-- Python 3
+- Python 3.x
-- Google Colaboratory service
+- Google Colaboratory service/ Jupyter Notebook
-- PyTorch 1.4.0, Tensorflow 2.1.0, Keras 2.3.0

-## Datasets info

-- MNIST and CIFAR-10 datasets were got from keras.datasets module:  [MNIST dataset](https://keras.io/datasets/#mnist-database-of-handwritten-digits) | [CIFAR-10 dataset](https://keras.io/datasets/#cifar10-small-image-classification)
-- Omniglot dataset was got from torchvision.datasets module: [Omniglot dataset](https://github.com/pytorch/vision/blob/master/torchvision/datasets/omniglot.py)
+- NumPy 1.18.5
+- Matplotlib 3.2.2

 ## How to launch the code?

 - Firstly, you should open the corresponding notebook in [Google Colaboratory service](https://colab.research.google.com/) or locally on your computer with [Jupyter Notebook](https://jupyter.org/install.html).

-- In each notebook the code is arranged in a sequential way.
+- In the notebook the code is arranged in a sequential way.
 In order to reproduce the corresponding results, you need to open a notebook in Google colab (preferably using GPU runtime) and run each cell of the code sequentially, then wait for the result to run.

-- The following training parameters are available for modification: the number of epochs ("epochs"), the loss criterion ("criterion"), the optimizer algorithm during training mode ("optimizer") and the learning rate scheduler ("scheduler").
+- The following training parameters are available for modification: the number of iterations ("iterations"), the learning rate ("learning rate"), weight decay ("weight decay").